Content Navigation

 Who receives a W-2 form?

-What should I do if my W-2 information is incorrect?
+What should I do if my W-2 form has incorrect information?

 Common mistakes